Sleep (Part 1): NOT a Dispensable Commodity

 How Much Sleep Do We Need?

-The general consensus for sleep recommendations is no less than 7 hours per night for an adult, however sleep requirements change throughout our lives.
+The general consensus for sleep recommendations is no less than 7 hours per night for an adult.
+It’s useful to note that sleep requirements do change throughout life.
 Check out this graph, which outlines the most up to date recommendations on sleep divided amongst specific age groups:

 As you can see there are minimum, optimum and maximum ranges for each age group.
-Although there are conditions in which sleeping for too long is unhealthy, this is quite nuanced and not within the scope of this article.
+Although there are conditions in which sleeping for too long can be unhealthy, this is quite a rare occurrence and is a topic for another time.

-Most of you reading this will be over the age of 18, but it’s interesting to note that the ages at which the highest rate of development (growth, learning etc.), require the most amounts of sleep.
-It is logical that if you are to learn, develop and recover well as an adult, sleep is not only helpful, but absolutely crucial, and may be a huge limiting factor to your progress.
+What this chart seems to indicate is that the ages at which the highest rate of development is occurring i.e. growth and learning, require the most amounts of sleep.
+It’s logical therefore to assume that if you want to develop and learn effectively as an adult, sleep is not only helpful, but a key player in this regard.